-Accessible using only Secure accesses, unless you set the SECR_ACC, Secure access register on page 3-155 to permit Non-secure accesses.
+Accessible using only Secure accesses, unless you set the SECR_ACC, Secure access register on page 3-163 to permit Non-secure accesses.
 Setting either bit [0] or bit [1] of the Secure access register permits Non-secure accesses to access the register.

+Available in all NI-700 configurations.
 A copy of this register exists for each performance event counter.

-For more information, see 3.6.1 Performance Monitoring Unit registers summary on page 3-153.
+For more information, see 3.6.1 Performance Monitoring Unit registers summary on page 3-161.

-31 8 7 0 Reserved count er_overflow status
+31 8 7 0 Res erved counter_ove erflow_status